GregMurray30/CAUSALGEN/README.md

 # CAUSALGEN

 CAUSALGEN is a Bayesian framework for estimating causal effects in time series data with heterogeneous response dynamics across structured groups.
-It was developed to address limitations in conventional tools like CausalImpact and BSTS, particularly in settings where treatment effects vary by segment and unfold over time in complex, non-additive ways.
+It was developed to address limitations in conventional tools like CausalImpact, particularly in settings where treatment effects vary by segment and unfold over time in complex, non-additive ways.

 At its core, CAUSALGEN combines a shared latent state process, segment-specific trend deviations, and multiplicative event effects into a coherent generative model.
 The structure is modular and extensible, making it suitable for scenarios involving geographic regions, user segments (e.g., casual vs. hardcore players), or any other partition where partial pooling is desirable.
 All inference is conducted in STAN, with the model designed to be flexible rather than plug-and-play — intended for researchers and applied modelers who need fine-grained control over assumptions.